 2Nursing and Midwifery Care Research Center, Mashhad University of Medical Sciences, Mashhad, Iran

 3Department of Pediatric Nursing, School of Nursing and Midwifery, Mashhad University of Medical Sciences, Mashhad, Iran

-4Department of Community Health and Psychiatric Nursing, School of Nursing and Midwifery, Mashhad University of Medical Sciences, Mashhad, Iran
+5Department of Community Health and Psychiatric Nursing, School of Nursing and Midwifery, Mashhad University of Medical Sciences, Mashhad, Iran

 Viewed : 2378 times

 Downloaded : 5867 times.

-Keywords : Neonatal abstinence syndrome, Drug-addicted mothers, Exclusive breastfeeding, Continued breastfeeding; Breastfeeding barrier
+Keywords : Neonatal abstinence syndrome, Drug-addicted mothers, Exclusive breastfeeding, Continued breastfeeding, Breastfeeding barrier

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

 Objectives: The prevalence of drug abuse among pregnant women is increasing worldwide, putting their infants at the risk of many disorders.
-Neonatal abstinence syndrome (NAS) is considered a neurological syndrome in infants, exposed to narcotics during pregnancy.
-It has been implicated that breastfeeding markedly reduces the incidence and severity of NAS, as well as the need for therapeutic agents.The present study aimed to investigate the duration of exclusive breastfeeding and the hospital stay of infants with NAS, the challenges ahead, and solutions to extend the lactation period in drug-addicted mothers.
+Neonatal abstinence syndrome (NAS) is considered as a neurological disorder in infants who are exposed to narcotics during pregnancy.
+Breastfeeding is implicated to markedly reduce the incidence and severity of the NAS, as well as the need for therapeutic agents.
+Therefore, the present study aimed to investigate the duration of exclusive breastfeeding and the hospital stay of infants with NAS, as well as the challenges ahead and solutions to extend the lactation period in drug-addicted mothers.

-Methods: A number of review articles indexed in PubMed, Google Scholar, and Medline databases were scrutinized.
-The chosen review articles surveyed experimental/quasi-experimental studies published between 2004-2018 and the following keywords namely,neonatal abstinence syndrome, drug-addicted mothers, exclusive breastfeeding barriers, and continued breastfeeding.
+Methods: A number of review articles indexed in PubMed, Google Scholar, and Medline databases were scrutinized in this study.
+The chosen review articles surveyed experimental/quasi-experimental studies that were published during 2004-2018 using keywords including NAS, drug-addicted mothers, exclusive breastfeeding barriers, and continued breastfeeding.

-Results: According to the results, the duration of continued breastfeeding in drug-addicted women was short, and it failed in the frst six months after delivery.
-The critical factors that interfere with continued breastfeeding were categorized into individual, family, and social barriers.
-Social barriers consisted of fear and misconception about lactation, lack of awareness and motivation, and the lack of family support and health care centers.
-The fndings suggest that mother training during the pregnancy period, mother-infant rooming-in, and mother-infant skin-to-skin contact could be potentially applied to extend the duration of the lactation period in drug-addicted pregnant women.
+Results: According to the results, the duration of continued breastfeeding in drug-addicted women was short and it failed in the frst six months after delivery.
+The critical factors interfering with continued breastfeeding were categorized into individual, family, and social barriers.
+In addition, social barriers consisted of fear and misconception about lactation, the lack of awareness and motivation, along with the lack of family support and health care centers.
+The fndings suggest that mother’s training during the pregnancy, mother-infant rooming-in, and mother-infant skin-to-skin contact could be potentially applied to extend the duration of the lactation in drug-addicted pregnant women.